SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 It is a formal event, so please wear a suit.

 fist bump - A fist bump is like a hand shake.
 It is a physical contact with the hands used when greeting people.
 It is a very casual way of greeting friends.
 You would never use a fist bump in a formal setting.

+mythical - (adjective) A myth is a story that is often used to explain something.
+Usually, a myth is fictional, or untrue.
+Mythical is an adjective to describe something that comes from a fictional story.
+I’d like to see that mythical girlfriend he’s always talking about.
+A unicorn is a mythical animal.

+skyscraper - (noun) a very tall modern building, usually in a city

+settler - (noun) a person who arrives, especially from another country, in a new place in order to live there and use the land

+bravery - (noun) brave behaviour or actions:
+They were awarded medals for their bravery. acts of exceptional bravery

+brave - (adjective) showing no fear of dangerous or difficult things: a brave soldier
+It was a brave decision to quit her job and start her own business.